 Place the cloves and allspice in a small piece of muslin and tie the top with string to make a small bag.

 Combine the sugar, lemon zest and juice, vinegar, muslin bag and caraway seeds in a large saucepan and bring to the boil, stirring.
+Add the prepared onions and return to the boil.
 Reduce heat and simmer for 1 ½ to 2 hours or until a jam-like cinsiste3ncy is reached.

 Makes approximately 1kg.